JonathanSalwan/ROPgadget/README.md

 format on x86, x64, ARM, PowerPC, SPARC and MIPS architectures.
-Since the version 5, ROPgadget has a new core which is written in Python using Capstone disassembly framework for the gadgets search engine - The older version can be found in the Archives directory but it will not be maintained.
-Note that the new version doesn't implement the auto-roper yet!</p>
+Since the version 5, ROPgadget has a new core which is written in Python using Capstone disassembly framework for the gadgets search engine - The older version can be found in the Archives directory but it will not be maintained.</p>

 Install
 -------